noahjkrueger/vainglory-combat-simulation/README.md

     This tool assumes that the damage reduction from the passive includes true damage and is considered right before taking the damage.
 - Oakheart
 - Pulseweave
+  - Current state of program assumes that heroes are right next to each other, thus maximizing the damage of this item.
+  - "Sprint" active is not well documented.
+Assumes +2 move speed.
+  - lifespring passive not implemented
 - ProtectorContract
 - ReflexBlock
+  - Active triggers when available and an attack would otherwise stun or silence the holder.
+In the graph, this shows up as an change in health for effect duration.
 - RooksDecree
 - SlumberingHusk
-  - Fortified health is treated as doubling current health for effect duration.
-In the graph, this shows up as a massive heal.
+  - Fortified health is treated as doubling current health for effect duration.In the graph, this shows up as an change in health for effect duration.
 - Warmail